 SQL databases have a highly consistent design.
 However, a NoSQL database can be consistent (or not) based on DBMS.
 For example, MongoDB is consistent, while a database like Cassandra is not.

 One aspect you might consider is the current stage of development of the database technology.
-Since SQL databases have been around for a longer time, they’re more developed than NoSQL databases.
+SQL has been around since the 1970s and has experienced a longer timeline of development, while NoSQL was only first used in the 1990s.
 So, for beginners, starting with SQL and then moving to NoSQL might be the best choice.

 In the end, I can’t say that SQL is absolutely better than NoSQL or the way around.
 Each one has its own advantages and disadvantages, and you should make your choice based on your data, its application and what makes the development process easier for you.